minstrel1977/rust-reference-book/src/macro-ambiguity.md

   * if M starts with a token t, then FIRST(M) = { t },

-    (Note: this covers the case where M starts with a delimited token-tree sequence, `M = OPEN tt ...
+    (Note：this covers the case where M starts with a delimited token-tree sequence, `M = OPEN tt ...
 CLOSE ...`, in which case `t = OPEN` and thus FIRST(M) = { `OPEN` }.)

-    (Note: this critically relies on the property that no simple NT matches the empty fragment.)
+    (Note：this critically relies on the property that no simple NT matches the empty fragment.)

-  * Otherwise, M is a token-tree sequence starting with a complex NT: `M = $( tt ... ) OP α`, or `M = $( tt ... ) SEP OP α`, (where `α` is the (potentially empty) sequence of token trees for the rest of the matcher).
+  * Otherwise, M is a token-tree sequence starting with a complex NT：`M = $( tt ... ) OP α`, or `M = $( tt ... ) SEP OP α`, (where `α` is the (potentially empty) sequence of token trees for the rest of the matcher).